rarquiza/MachineLearningProject/README.md

 ### Random Forest Model

-We specify cross-validation in the Random Forest model with k = 5 and repeatitions of 5.
+We specify cross-validation in the Random Forest model with k = 5 and repetitions of 5.
 It turned out it produces the highest accuracy without overfitting.
 The accuracy with the training data is 100 percent while the testing data is accurate up to 99 percent.

 <pre>
 # Random Forest